Gabrielb102/Pollitically-Correct/README.md

 ##### Create React App:

 Create React App automatically creates a boilerplate react application with dependencies included.
 The app is only configurable after the React App is created however this was considered a more efficient use of time than the time it would take to create the app from scratch.

+##### Redis

+Caching with redis is used to both cut down on load times and reduce API calls.
+Due to the slowly updating nature of the data (election cycles are at minimum two years long), all data in the cache has an expiration time of two hours.